Skip to content

 Nordic design has its foundation on functional thinking, as the climate dictates much of how we need to get dressed.
 The materials and styles we use need to adapt to nature’s elements as well as the urban environment.

+Longevity is the key to a more sustainable consumption.
 By simply wearing our clothes twice as long as we do now, we could potentially reduce the greenhouse gas emissions of the textile industry by 44%, according to the Ellen McArthur Foundation report.
 This is why we encourage our customers to take a moment before each purchase and ask themselves: Do I really need this product?
 We welcome both answers.

 Materials